-(Note: These pages refer specifically to classroom teaching in an academic setting, primarily for undergraduates.
-For informal education, outreach, and cooperative extension, see Outreach.
+(Note: These pages refer mostly to classroom teaching in an academic setting, primarily for undergraduates.
+For more on informal education, outreach, and cooperative extension, see Outreach.
 For graduate seminars on interdisciplinarity, see Research:Interdisciplinarity and for the graduate training program in outreach and extension, see Outreach.)

 I have two complementary teaching interests.
 First, I work to demystify complex quantitative methods (mathematics, statistics, computer programming) for people who often feel intimidated by them, either due to their disciplinary training (ecologists, social scientists) or their personal background (women, non-traditional students, people from underrepresented or disadvantaged groups, community members).
 Second, I am personally motivated by an insatiable curiosity about the natural world and how humans fit into it, and reciprocally motivated by endless enthusiasm to communicate what I learn to others.
-Therefore, my broad goals for student learning are to 1) provide diverse students with skills in a variety of quantitative modeling, mathematical, and statistical areas; 2) to shape their thinking about these skills as tools available to be matched to the task that presents itself to them; and 3) to achieve these goals in a disciplinary context of complex social-ecological systems, hoping that greater quantitative skill on the part of a more diverse group of people can lead to greater sustainability in these systems.
+Therefore, my broad goals for student learning are to 1) provide diverse students with skills in a variety of quantitative modeling, mathematical, and statistical areas, as well as their combination with qualitative analysis techniques; 2) to shape their thinking about these skills as tools available to be matched to the task that presents itself to them; and 3) to achieve these goals in a disciplinary context of complex social-ecological systems, hoping that greater quantitative and mixed-methods skill on the part of a more diverse group of people can lead to greater sustainability in these systems.

-See a list of courses I’ve taught, read my statement of teaching philosophy from my pedagogy course, and my two essays on teaching problems I have encountered, how I solved them, and how I assessed the solutions: anonymous grading, and individualized instruction.
+See a list of courses I’ve taught, read my statement of teaching philosophy from my pedagogy course at UC Berkeley, and my two essays on teaching problems I have encountered, how I solved them, and how I assessed the solutions: anonymous grading, and individualized instruction.